My Year of Preparation

 Layering seems to be very important, so I’ve also added an Houdini jacket as a wind layer, that packs into a very small space (see below).
 I’ll still need a rain layer; something I’m struggling with making the decision on.

-January 26th – Back out in the cold
+Back out in the cold

-Weight: 96kg Loss:31kg Garmin Age: 57
+Weight: 96kg Loss: 31kg Garmin Age: 57

 After a week or so with very little change, the weight is shifting again.
 Thank goodness!